What happened to Jasmine?

 Preparing individual “Section 504” plans for individual children does not address system-wide needs and is not a practical option, given the scope: millions of students.

 Reformers ignore the 22% (best case) of trauma-impacted children and their classmates.
-In my zip code, in an urban district, the rate is even higher: more than 45% have experienced 4+ ACEs.
+In my zip code, in an urban schooldistrict, the rate is even higher: more than 45% have experienced 4+ ACEs.
 “ACE-blindness” disproportionately penalizes urban districts impacted with doubled rates of trauma.
 That is doubly wrong. . .

 Instead of accommodation: punishment.
 Punishment at the system level (much like punishment at the personal level).